-Any client needs to ensure that the works meet the required contractual standards for goods, design and workmanship.
-This can be done in a number of phases:
+Any client needs to ensure that the works meet the contractual quality standards for goods, design and workmanship.
+Defects can be spotted and made good in three separate phases:

 The contract administrator must identify visible defects and exercise her powers before completion and ensures that issues relating to quality and defects do not wait until the defects period.

 - ask the contractor to remove work, plant, goods or materials that fail tests or inspection [eg JCT DB 16 cl 3.13.1, NEC3 cl 42.2, MF/1 cl 23.5]

 - exclude the value of defective work from interim certificates [JCT DB 16 cl 220.127.116.11, NEC3 cl 50.2]